Arjun-G-Ravi/computer-science-notes/02_Data Structure and Algorithms/Data Structures/readme.md

 ## 1. Linear Data Structures
 - **Array**: A collection of elements stored in contiguous memory, accessed by index.
+  - Static Array: Fixed size, allocated at compile time.
+  - Dynamic Array: Resizable, allocated at runtime
+  -  Suffix Array: A sorted array of all suffixes of a string, enabling efficient string operations.
 - **Linked List**: A sequence of nodes, each containing data and a reference to the next node.
   - Singly Linked List
   - Doubly Linked List